BiLLY-J03l/bruter-bash/README.md

 -Do your research over the response you want to get with BurpSuite.

--Get the desired curl request from BurpSuite(recommended).
+-Get the desired curl request from BurpSuite (recommended).

--Modify the cmd variable in the script and add the switches you need from the comments in the script.
+-Modify the cmd variable in the script and add the curl switches you need from the comments in the script.

 -Installation: